 The difference between Series I and EE savings bonds centers on the adjustable interest rate feature.
 While Series EE bonds come with a guaranteed doubling of their value over 20 years, Series I bonds offer a unique advantage: built-in protection against inflation.

-In times of minimal inflation or deflation, Series I bondholders might not realize the anticipated doubling in value.
+In periods of minimal inflation or deflation, Series I bondholders might not realize the anticipated doubling of value.
 This means that while they enjoy protection against rising prices, the trade-off is that their bonds may not grow as robustly as Series EE bonds during periods of economic stability or downturns.
 It’s a balance between inflation security and the potential for greater returns.

 Robert Johnson, an esteemed finance professor, emphasizes the allure of safety that I bonds offer.
 Their government-backed nature provides a reassuring level of security for retirees.
 Nevertheless, Professor Johnson raises a noteworthy concern – the potential pitfall of excessive caution(1).

 With advancing medical science and healthier lifestyles, it has become increasingly common for individuals to underestimate the duration of their retirement years.
-Life expectancies underscore this phenomenon for 65-year-olds in the United States have steadily increased over the decades.
+Life expectancy underscores this phenomenon, as 65-year-olds in the United States have steadily increased over the decades.

 Longer Life